This post aims to describe the ethnicity data available in the IDI and improve understanding about the challenges of using it.

 How is ethnicity measured in New Zealand?

-• ethnicity should be self-identified
+• ethnicity should be self-identified,

-• the prioritising of ethnic responses to one per individual should be discontinued
+• the prioritising of ethnic responses to one per individual should be discontinued.

 (For the full standard, see Statistical Standard for Ethnicity)

 Ethnicity can be recorded and output at different levels of detail.
-The standard classification of ethnicity is a hierarchical classification of four levels.
+The standard ethnicity classification is a hierarchical classification of four levels.
 Level 1 of the classification has six categories: European; Maori; Pacific; Asian; MELAA (Middle Eastern, Latin American and African); and Other.
 Level 2 has 21 categories, Level 3 has 36 categories and Level 4 has 180 categories (see Statistical Standard for Ethnicity).

 Where can I find ethnicity information in IDI?